-The kererū or native wood pigeon (Hemiphaga novaeseelandiae) is a plump purple and bottle-green pigeon with a white bib, and red eyes, bill and legs.
-Kererū are about 51 centimetres long and 650 grams in weight.
+The kererū or New Zealand pigeon (Hemiphaga novaeseelandiae) is a plump purple and bottle-green pigeon with a white bib, and red eyes, bill and legs.
+Kererū are about 50 centimetres long and 650 grams in weight.

 Kererū eat the fruit of native plants such as miro, tawa, pūriri, taraire, kahikatea, nīkau and coprosma, and introduced plants like privet, elderberry and plums.
-When fruit is scarce most birds also eat leaves, favouring kōwhai, tree lucerne, willow and poplar.
+When fruit is scarce they eat leaves, favouring kōwhai, tree lucerne, willow and poplar.

 Since the extinction of large birds such as the moa, the kererū plays a vital role in the regeneration of forests.
 A member of the fruit-pigeon subfamily, it is now the only fruit-eater large enough to swallow fruit with large seeds, ensuring that future generations of trees such as tawa, miro, karaka and nīkau are widely spread.